NaluCFD/Nalu/docs/source/build_doc.rst

 This document describes how to build Nalu's documentation.
 The documentation is based on the use of Doxygen, Sphinx, and Doxylink.
-Therefore we will need to install these tools as well as many extensions of Sphinx that are utilized.
+Therefore we will need to install these tools as well as some extensions of Sphinx that are utilized.

 Install the Tools
 -----------------